naiborhujosua/mlnotes_josua/_pages/about.md

  > - **The Unreasonable Effectiveness of Data**
  > - **Towards ML Engineering: A Brief History Of TensorFlow Extended (TFX)**
  > - **Microsoft COCO: Common Objects in Context**
+ > - **is all you need: On the influence of random seeds in deep learning architectures for computer vision**

 ## Contact Me
 [josuadotnaiborhu94atgmaildotcom](mailto:josua.naiborhu94@gmail.com)